Internet Insights is accessible from the link on the left-hand menu of the ThousandEyes platform. The following sections appear under that menu:

 Affected Interface Map Nodes: Hover over each map node to view a sublist by location.
 For navigating to the outage view on the selected network, select a listed outage.

-Map Zoom: Use the plus (+) or minus (-) icons to zoom in and out of the map.
-Zooming in on an area shows finer geographic detail between sites of affected Interfaces.
+Map Zoom: Use the plus (+) or minus (-) icons to zoom in and out of the map, or use the scrolling feature on your mouse or trackpad.
+Zooming in on an area shows finer geographic detail between sites of affected interfaces.

 By default, sources are displayed as aggregated by country.
 IP and domain are not displayed.
 The number of agents is tabulated in the menu that appears when you hover over the source node.